dotnet/docfx/Documentation/incrementalbuild/customize_a_processor_to_support_incremental.md

 Step3.
 [Optional]Implement @Microsoft.DocAsCode.Plugins.ICanTraceContextInfoBuildStep interface for plugins that need to access context info
 -----------------------------------------------------------------------------------------------------------------------
-When building articles, some plugins might need the info of unloaded articles. `DocFX` provides the interface `ICanTraceContextInfoBuildStep`, which is the superset of `ISupportIncrementalBuildStep` and also contains methods to save/load context info.
+When building articles, some plugins might need the info of unloaded articles. `Incremental Build Framework` provides the interface `ICanTraceContextInfoBuildStep`, which is the superset of `ISupportIncrementalBuildStep` and also contains methods to save/load context info.

 ```csharp
 public class RtfBuildStep : ICanTraceContextInfoBuildStep